 The name of the hill commemorates an early promoter of mountain climbing and skiing in this part of Argentina – Otto Meiling.

 The name “Cathedral Hill” was given to this mountain due to the characteristic shapes of its peaks resembling cathedral towers.
 Actually, these intriguing peaks of Cathedral Hill

 are the first to be seen on the way from the airport – a sort of the welcoming symbol of Bariloche for tourists.

 Reaching 2388 m (7835ft) Cathedral Hill it is one of the most popular ski centers in South America.

 Top of the Cerro Cathedral- Nahuel Huapi National Park

 It takes three long sections of chair-lift and about 45 minutes to reach the highest part of the mountain.
-During summer time it is quite educational trip because on the way up you will cross few climatic zones with different type of vegetation.
+During summertime, it is quite an educational trip because on the way up you will cross few climatic zones with a different types of vegetation.

 To continue reading information and maps from the Patagonian Lake District please select the link: Lake District Points of Interest - next (page 3)

 If you want to restart the process of studying maps of the Nahuel Huapi National Park and read about points of interest within the park then please click: Lake District Maps - previous (page 1)

 However if you are falling in love with Argentina (I wouldn't be surprised, it happened to me), then you are invited to the following pages to find the large selection of tourist destinations and attractions in Argentina, as well as travel tips for those heading there for the first time....